-Before “Got Milk?” there was “Milk.
+Years before the ubiquitous “Got Milk?” ad campaign there was a long-running campaign with the message: “Milk.
 It Does a Body Good.”
 But does it really?

 For people with milk allergies and lactose intolerance, the answer is clear-cut.
 But for people who don’t suffer from either, could it still be better to cut out (or cut down) dairy?
 Let’s examine the pros and cons of dairy in your diet: